 Sometimes reading through information is not enough.
 You may want help to direct you to the relevant information, to make sense of it and to apply it to your own situation.
 You may just want to talk through your concerns with someone and have someone listen carefully to you and explain your options.

-We call this advice and we offer this through email, on the telephone or face to face.
+We call this advice and we offer this through email, on the telephone, Teams meetings or occasionally face to face.